meirege/new-frontend-developer/README.md

 - Email: #3a3e40
 - Clipboard: #d2d5d6

-**Note**: we're counting on your creativity to fill in the gaps for the hover, focus and active states
+**Note**: we're counting on your creativity to fill in the gaps for the focus and active states

 ### Typography